About University Websites

 These include pages managed in the University’s content management systems, intranets, Faculty websites, blogs created and managed within the adelaide.edu.au domain, applications and services, e-newsletters and other tools supporting electronic communications.

-The Web and Digital Team in the Marketing and Recruitment Branch is responsible for the governance strategic direction of the University’s website.
+The Web Operations Team in the Marketing and Recruitment Branch is responsible for the governance strategic direction of the University’s website.

 Our goal is to ensure that the University is delivering a modern, contemporary, user-focused and accessible website, with the provision of clear and accurate information to all website visitors.
 We undertake continuous and wide-ranging data analysis, global benchmarking and the review of up-to-date best practice guidelines, to help us align the strategic direction of the University website, with the University’s strategic goals.